gareth-39/The-Big-Quiz/README.md

 ## My Thanks to:

-- Thanks to my mentor [Jubril Akolade](https://www.linkedin.com/in/jubrillionaire/) for his endless patience with me while answering my plethora of questions.
+- Thanks to my mentor [Jubril Akolade](https://www.linkedin.com/in/jubrillionaire/) for his endless patience with me and answering my plethora of questions.

-- Thanks to Google (https://www.google.com/) for helping me debug and troubleshoot any issue i had.
+- Thanks to Google (https://www.google.com/) for helping me debug and troubleshoot any issue I had.

 - Finally, thanks to my Slack group (https://app.slack.com/) who are so helpful and assist me every step of the way.